cilt-uct/Brightspace-Middleware-Lite/README.md

 ## Structure

-The serivce is split into a FastApi UI/API and a APSCheduler to manage the refreshing of the token.
+The serivce is split into a Flask UI/API and a APSCheduler to manage the refreshing of the token.

 ***Note:*** **This service is still in development and testing and is not suitable for production.**

 Install required packages:
 ```
-pip install -r app/requirements.txt
+pip install -r app/services/web/requirements.txt
 ```

-Remove all installe packages:
+Remove all installed packages:
 ```
 pip freeze | xargs pip uninstall -y
 ```